OxfordDemSci/dgg-www/README.md

 # Digital Gender Gaps V2
 The data for this project can be accessed via the dashboard (`http://3.11.85.207/dashboard/`) or the API (`http://3.11.85.207/api/v2/`).
 The API can be interacted with programatically, or via the Swagger UI (`http://3.11.85.207/api/v2/ui `), which also acts as the API documentation.

+The application is managed by docker containers in the server machine.
+The `docker-compose.yaml` file orchestrating the application is in `/dgg-www`, and can be launched by running `docker-compose up --build` and torn down by running `docker-compose down` in this directory.
+The database is reinstantiated each time the containers are started, and the csvs in `/dgg-www/api/scripts/data` will be used for the database.
+This data can be replaced if required, but their names should stay the same.
+If you need to rename the csvs, please see the script `/dgg-www/api/scripts/insert_data.py` where these names are defined.

+**If you need to replace indicator tables in the database, you can either replace them here, or run a script on the server machine to replace data in the running database.
+See Bulk Insert Script below for instructions**

 ## Helper Scripts